benwilliams140/look_inna_book/README.md

 3. Open a separate terminal.
 Navigate to the project folder, followed by the frontend application with `cd client`
 4. Run the command `npm run dev`
 5. This will automatically open the browser and navigate to the application's home page at `localhost:3000`

+## Accessing the Admin Homepage
+1. While on the customer dashboard, click `Login` and login with the following credentials:
+- username: admin | password: pass